trussworks/Engineering-Playbook/docs/appeng/adrs/0006-default-to-mise-for-project-tool-version-management.md

 - `-` Where we've used Nix in the past, clear information on the availability of tools within the Nix ecosystem was not strightforward.
 - `-` New tools and tool versions don't land in the Nix ecosystem on a predictable cadence, making version management challenging.
 - `--` _Steep_ learning curve.

+## Appendix

+### What are shims?

+A [shim](<https://en.wikipedia.org/wiki/Shim_(computing)>) is a small wrapper script that stands in for a real executable.
+Shim-based managers put a single directory of these wrappers on your `PATH` — one named `node`, one named `python`, and so on.
+When you run `node`, you're actually running the shim, which determines the correct version at runtime and then hands off to the real binary.

+The tradeoff is indirection.
+`which {tool}` reports the shim's path rather than the actual binary, and tools that don't run inside an interactive shell — IDEs, debuggers, and language servers — can resolve or cache the wrong thing when the shim's environment isn't fully set up.